The Five Pillars

 Students with a temperature of 100.4° or greater or who answer yes to any of the three questions above are required to contact Health Services, remain in their place of residence and monitor themselves for other symptoms.
 Students with an elevated temperature of 99.4 or greater are to refrain from going to class and instead participate remotely while rechecking temperature every 15 minutes.
 If temperature remains elevated, Health Services should be contacted.
 Residence Life staff will be trained to assist with transport and moving a student to isolation if deemed necessary.

-The Dade County Public Health Department in Trenton, GA provides free PCR testing every weekday morning.
-There are also several clinics in the Chattanooga and North GA area providing PCR and rapid test options.
+For the spring semester, rapid tests will be available in the health center.
+The Dade County Public Health Department in Trenton, GA and several clinics in the Chattanooga and North GA area provide PCR and rapid test options.
 A positive test allows a case to be quickly identified, isolated per CDC guidelines, and for contact tracing to begin shortly thereafter.
-A negative test allows for individuals to self-isolate and monitor while having symptoms and to return to work or class once they are no longer symptomatic and symptoms have improved for seventy-two hours without fever reducing meds.
-Without testing, individuals with symptoms have to self-isolate for much longer—for at least seven days from the start of their symptoms and until they’ve been fever-free and and had no symptoms for seventy-two hours.
+A negative test allows for individuals to self-isolate and monitor while having symptoms and to return to work or class once they are no longer symptomatic

 There is no honor in “toughing it out.”
 The proper response to screening or testing positive is to follow this plan and isolate so as not to potentially infect others.
 In doing so we are serving the community and loving one another well.
 It is essential that all individuals screen themselves each day and isolate when directed.
 To this end, most every class will be available remotely and residentially to allow for continuity should isolation require a student or faculty member to not be able to attend class in person.